netromdk/vermin/README.rst

-statement, multiple context expressions in a ``with`` statement, unpacking assignment, generalized unpacking, ellipsis literal (`...`) out of slices, dictionary union (``{..} | {..}``), dictionary union merge (``a = {..}; a |= {..}``), builtin generic type annotations (``list[str]``), function decorators, class decorators, relaxed decorators, and pattern matching with ``match``.
+statement, multiple context expressions in a ``with`` statement, unpacking assignment, generalized unpacking, ellipsis literal (`...`) out of slices, dictionary union (``{..} | {..}``), dictionary union merge (``a = {..}; a |= {..}``), builtin generic type annotations (``list[str]``), function decorators, class decorators, relaxed decorators, pattern matching with ``match``, and union types written as ``X | Y``.
 It tries to detect and ignore user-defined functions, classes, arguments, and variables with names that clash with library-defined symbols.

 Caveats
 =======